mrapp-ke/MLRL-Boomer/doc/testbed/arguments.inc.rst

     * ``num_folds`` (Default value = ``10``) The total number of cross validation folds to be performed.
 Must be at least 2.
     * ``current_fold`` (Default value = ``0``) The cross validation fold to be performed.
 Must be in [1, ``num_folds``] or 0, if all folds should be performed.

+  * ``none`` The available data is not split into separate training and test sets, but the entire data is used for training and evaluation.
+This strategy should only be used for testing purposes, as the evaluation results will be highly biased and overly optimistic.
+Given that ``dataset-name`` is provided as the value of the argument ``--dataset``, the data must be stored in a file named ``dataset-name.arff``.

 * ``--prediction-type`` (Default value = ``labels``)

   * ``labels`` The learner is instructed to predict binary labels.
 In this case, bipartition evaluation measures are used for evaluation.